What is a ‘Clearance’ phone?

 Have a question that you can’t find the answer to here?

-Feel free to Contact Us, and the team here at Three Clearance will be more than happy to answer it.
+Feel free to Contact Us, and the team here at Clearance Deals will be more than happy to answer it.